A. Peter Dewey: Office of Strategic Services

 On the night of September 24–25, Capt.
 Joseph R. Coolidge IV, part of the OSS team in Saigon, became the first post-World War II U.S. casualty in Vietnam when he was shot and critically wounded in a Viet Minh ambush in Thủ Đức, outside of Saigon.
 He was rescued by the Japanese, treated at a British field hospital and airlifted out of Vietnam to Ceylon by the USAAF.

 On September 26 because the airplane scheduled to fly Dewey out did not arrive on time at Tan Son Nhat International Airport, he returned for a lunch meeting with war correspondents Bill Downs and Jim McGlincy at the villa that OSS had requisitioned in Saigon.
 As he neared the villa, he was shot in the head in an ambush by Viet Minh troops.
 Dewey's jeep overturned, and Dewey's subordinate, Captain Herbert Bluechel, escaped without serious injury, pursued by Viet Minh soldiers.

 The Viet Minh afterward claimed that their troops mistook him for a Frenchman after he had spoken to them in French.
 Bluechel later recalled that Dewey had shaken his fist and yelled at three Vietnamese soldiers in French while driving back to headquarters.
 According to Vietnamese historian Trần Văn Giàu, Dewey's body was dumped in a nearby river and was never recovered.
+Another version is that his body was first hidden in a well and then reburied in nearby village of An Phu Dong.
 Reportedly, Ho Chi Minh sent a letter of condolence about Dewey's death to U.S. President Harry S. Truman while also ordering a search for the colonel's body.
+His body was never recovered.